Maupiti Island (video game): Cancelled sequel

 Sukiya was going to be a sequel of Maupiti Island.
 The plot was to take place in Japan and was meant to feature a playing interface similar to Maupiti Islands.
-The game was supposed to be released in early 1993 but the game was never released due to financial difficulties within the company and low sales of their latest adventure game Black Sect.
-Sukiya was seemingly in an advanced stage when the decision to interrupt development was made.
+The game was supposed to be released in early 1993 but the game was never released due to financial difficulties within the company and low sales of their then-most recent adventure game Black Sect.
+Sukiya was seemingly in an advanced stage when the decision to halt development was made.
 In 2019, a crowdfunding project tried to finance a remake but did not find sufficient financial support.